Daniel-Tianxing-Weng/daniel-tianxing-weng.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a senior double majoring in Robotic Engineering and Computer Engineering at [Worcester Polytechnic Institute](https://www.wpi.edu/) (WPI).
+I am currently a second-year Physics undergraduate student at [Worcester Polytechnic Institute](https://www.wpi.edu/) (WPI).
-I am a research assistant at [Robotic Materials Group](https://wp.wpi.edu/roboticmaterialsgroup/) at WPI under the supervision of [Prof. Markus Nemitz](https://www.wpi.edu/people/faculty/mnemitz).
+I am a research assistant at [Wu Lab](https://wp.wpi.edu/kuntawu/) at WPI under the supervision of [Prof. Kun-Ta Wu](https://www.wpi.edu/people/faculty/kwu).
-I have also worked as a research intern in the [Biorobotics Lab](http://biorobotics.ri.cmu.edu/index.php) at [Carnegie Mellon University](https://www.cmu.edu/), advised by [Prof. Howie Choset](https://www.ri.cmu.edu/ri-faculty/howie-choset/).

-My research focuses on the application of additive manufacturing technology to the fabrication of made-to-order robots.
-My recent works have been on employing computer vision and computer graphics technechnics to improve the manufacturing process.
+My research interest lies in the field of active matter, particularly, my recent work is on the microtubule-kinesin active fluid.

 <p style="text-align: center;">
   <a href="https://lehong-wang.github.io/">Home</a>